-There will likely be multiple institutional initiatives and reforms going on at any one time to improve educational quality and delivery in a national education system.
+There are likely to be multiple institutional initiatives and reforms going on at any one time to improve educational quality and delivery in a national education system.
 The work of improving student outcomes is the 'core business' of an education system, and the corruption aspect will only be one element of this.
-This is a large category and there are usually more possible reform measures in this category than you can possibly accommodate.
-The question is one of prioritising for impact, feasibility and risk of slow implementation.
+This is a large category and there are usually more reform measures in this category than you can accommodate.
+The question is one of prioritising, using criteria such as relative impact, political opposition, or the risk of slow implementation.